-Generally we would have ran a 5 week transition program to allow us to make your child’s transition into Primary School as enjoyable as possible.
+We run a 5 week transition program to allow us to make your child’s transition into Primary School as enjoyable as possible.
 Every Wednesday your child would have been involved in school programs to become familiar with the school environment, teachers and other children.
-The five dates are designed to give your child experiences and opportunities to be involved within the school environment before they commence the 2022 school year, however, unfortunately this year it will not be possible following the guidelines of the Victorian Government and Departments of Education’s advice.
+The five dates are designed to give your child experiences and opportunities to be involved within the school environment before they commence the 2024 school year.

 We will endeavour to make the transition under the current circumstances as smooth as possible for your child.
 Please be sure to engage in positive conversations about school with your child, ask them what they are looking forward to and see if there are any questions they may have.

-Information regarding Essential Education Supplies and uniform orders will be sent to you via email or mail and payments can be made over the phone.
+Information regarding Essential Education Supplies and uniform orders will be provided during the Parent Information Session.

 All students start at 8.45am and finish at 3.15pm.

 On Monday morning, we have a whole school assembly at 8.45am.
 Parents are most welcome to attend the assembly however are asked not to accompany their child/ren into their classroom.

 Times for the school day are:

 8.45am School starts.